January 26

 Sidewalls or Treads Compromised from the Outside

 Tires look tough, especially the larger, thicker off-road versions, but they’re far from impervious to exterior damage.
 Tires that have taken impacts from road debris or potholes often have bits of rubber chipped away from their sidewalls or treads.
-These tires may look stable, but their appearance when the vehicle is parked isn’t accurately indicative of their viability when it’s moving.
+These tires may look stable, but their appearance when the vehicle is parked doesn’t accurately indicate their viability when moving.

 The increased pressure put on them, especially during highway driving or driving on uneven roads, can cause them to lose structural integrity.
 Drivers should replace tires with exterior damage as soon as possible to maximize their safety and that of others.